danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 #### Constrained networking

-RIOT should deliver best-in-class communication robustness and interoperability.
+RIOT should deliver communication robustness and interoperability.
 To this end, we use open networking standards over custom, more optimized protocols.

 The interfaces to network stacks (netdev, sock) are designed to be agnostic to the stack itself.
 The stacks themselves can therefore be interchanged freely.